educational-resources-and-services/bibletags-widget/README.md

 * Add in the ability to edit and verify parsings
 * Write an original language reference tagger using Biblearc
 * Make an npm module for using in a React app
+* Consider prefetching definitions before they are clicked on when a verse is shown (not for preload in utility instance)
 * Offline
 * Create the React Native template apps
 * containerElTargetScroll